ModiiMedia/team-all-in/content/representatives/_index.md

   content: |-
     ## Checklist for New Representatives

+    1. Do the Fast Start Training
-    1. Get Connected to our Team
+    2. Get Connected to Our Team
-    2. Follow the WorldVentures "System"
+    3. Follow the WorldVentures "System" Training
-    3. Follow the Success Roadmap
+    4. Follow the Success Roadmap
   show_button: true
   button_link: "/representatives/courses/"
   background_image: ''